abondarevs/EA-DOGM132-Driver/README.md

 # EA-DOGM132-Driver
 Driver for EA DOGM132 display series, written in C. Tested with EA DOGM132W-5 display and STM32F072RBT6 microcontroller.

-## Example on how to use the library.
+## Example on how to use the library

 ```c
 _EA_DOGM132_Display LCD;